Reviewing National Western Life Group (NWLI) & The Competition

-National Western Life Group (NASDAQ: NWLI) is one of 44 public companies in the “Life insurance” industry, but how does it weigh in compared to its peers?
-We will compare National Western Life Group to related businesses based on the strength of its valuation, risk, analyst recommendations, dividends, institutional ownership, profitability and earnings.
+National Western Life Group (NASDAQ: NWLI) is one of 44 publicly-traded companies in the “Life insurance” industry, but how does it compare to its competitors?
+We will compare National Western Life Group to related companies based on the strength of its risk, earnings, valuation, profitability, dividends, analyst recommendations and institutional ownership.

-National Western Life Group pays an annual dividend of $0.36 per share and has a dividend yield of 0.2%.
-National Western Life Group pays out 0.7% of its earnings in the form of a dividend.
-As a group, “Life insurance” companies pay a dividend yield of 1.4% and pay out 10.9% of their earnings in the form of a dividend.

-National Western Life Group has a beta of 1.13, meaning that its share price is 13% more volatile than the S&P 500.
-Comparatively, National Western Life Group’s peers have a beta of 0.90, meaning that their average share price is 10% less volatile than the S&P 500.

-This is a summary of current ratings and recommmendations for National Western Life Group and its peers, as provided by MarketBeat.
+This is a breakdown of recent ratings and price targets for National Western Life Group and its competitors, as provided by MarketBeat.

 |Sell Ratings